pdmosses/agda-material/docs/README.md

 ## Software dependencies

 Agda-Material has been tested with the software versions listed below.
-It should produce similar results with other recent versions.
+It should produce similar results with other recent versions (although [Material for MkDocs] v9.7 has many more features than v9.6).

 - [Agda] (2.8.0)
 - [GNU Make] (3.81)